cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 ### Clarity for governance action authors

-Governance action authors are likely to have dedicated a significant amount of time to making their action meaningful and effective (as well as a significant deposit).
+Governance action authors are likely to have dedicated a significant amount of time to making their action meaningful and effective (as well as locking a significant deposit).
-If this action is not able to be ratified by the Constitution Committee, it is fair for the author to expect a reasonable explanation from the committee.
+If this action is not able to be ratified by the CC, it is fair for the author to expect a reasonable explanation from the CC.

-Without reasonable context being provided by the constitutional committee votes, authors may struggle to iterate upon their actions, until they are deemed constitutional.
+Without reasonable context being provided by the CC votes, authors may struggle to iterate upon their actions, until they are deemed constitutional.
+This situation would could decrease perceived legitimacy in Cardano's governance.

 ### Context for other voting bodies

-- Provide clarity to DReps/ada holders/SPOs
+By producing a standard we hope to encourage all CC members to attach rich contextual metadata to their votes.
-  - to show that the CC is fair and reasonable
+This context should show CC member's decision making is fair and reasonable.

-  - so the CC don't get voted out OR "no confidenced" - this instability would risk the perceived legitimacy of the system
+This context allows the other voting bodies to adequately check the power of the CC.
+The on-chain technical checks of power for the

 ### CC Votes are different to other types of vote
 - little overlap between this and other types of vote, so we cant reuse standards as easily